ev3rshade/OneForAll/README.md

 ## Accomplishments that we're proud of

-Being able to work together and finish the project in time.
+We are immensely proud to be able to work together and finish the project in time.
+We are looking forward to providing any needed support to the girls and the women who are being treated poorly, hence improving the world.

 ## What we learned

-How to use APIs to our advantage and how to be careful with the network that we are using in order to make the web app function properly.
+We learned how to use APIs to our advantage and how to be careful with the network that we are using in order to make the web app function properly.
 Furthermore, we also acquired some basic knowledge about Flask, React, and Groq-API and implement them into our code

 ## What's next for OneForAll